Estimated reading time: 4 minutes

-Tailor safety measures to your environment.
+Tailor safety measures before reopening your doors.

-Get your employees onboard.
+Get your employees on board.

-You can make this announcement and present your safety protocols in a company-wide webinar or a company meeting with social distancing, and have an open question and answer period once it concludes.
+You can make this announcement and present your safety protocols in a company-wide webinar or a company meeting with social distancing and have an open question and answer period once it concludes.
 This needs to be a complete team effort.
 If any of your employees come to work sick or avoid your new safety and hygiene protocols, they will disrupt morale and put everyone’s health at risk.

-Stagger your start times.
+Stagger your start times when you reopen.